-- The Consulate should be notified as soon as possible of the intended repatriation of a mentally incapacitated person and the repatriation should take place as soon as possible after the notification. - The repatriation should take place as soon as possible.
-If continued medical care is necessary, the INM local delegate should make arrangements in a public health institution in the interior of Mexico, since there are no such facilities in Reynosa.
+• The Consulate should be notified as soon as possible of the intended removal of a mentally incapacitated person and the repatriation should take place as soon as possible after the notification, and coordination, of all parties on a case by case basis.
+(All repatriations should be coordinated through the Consulates Office)

+The repatriation should take place as early in the day as possible.